stytri/msa/README.md

 When parsing instructions, operand values are sequentially assigned to variants starting at `$1`.

+#### indexed variants

+Indexed Variants are an initial `$`, followed by parenthesis enclosed expression; the result of evaluating the expression is the variant number

+Operations on Indexed Variants are restricted to assigning and obtaining their value.

 #### operators

 Operators in order of increasing precedence are: